 Why should you use a 3rd party bid management platform?
 At Point It, we work with several 3rd party tools such as Adobe Media Optimizer, Marin Software and Kenshoo.
-I’ve learned that bid management tools can not only help with the ease of managing a paid search account, but can help me answer some key questions about a client’s search marketing program, such as:
+I’ve learned that bid management tools can not only help with the ease of managing a paid search account, but can help me answer some key questions about a client’s search marketing program.

 3 Challenges in Using Bid Management Platforms